Indians hold on for 3-2 victory over Tigers (May 03, 2017) | FOX Sports

 Adduci hit an RBI single in the fifth for Detroit, and Victor Martinez made it 3-2 in the sixth with a sacrifice fly.

-Once that inning was over, the Indians went with Miller and Allen the rest of the way, perhaps a sign that they felt this was a particularly important early season divisional matchup.
-Cleveland went 14-4 against Detroit last year but had lost four of its first five against the Tigers this season.
+Once that inning was over, the Indians went with Miller and Allen the rest of the way.

 TRAINER’S ROOM